 chrome://flags/#dark-light-mode to access the flag directly.
 Here, click on the drop-down menu next to “Dark/light mode of system UI” and select “Enabled”.

-2. Next, click on the “Restart” button located at the bottom-right corner.
+3. Once you have made both the changes, click on the “Restart” button located at the bottom-right corner.

 My Experience While Using Dark Mode on a Chromebook